coderbyheart/blog/_posts/2015-02-18-build-this-opendata-hackers-and-datanauts.md

 Feel free to submit it to the [TEDxRheinMain Datanauts Contest](http://datanauts.tedxrheinmain.de/), I won't because I'd be forced to comply to their [overly one-sided terms and conditions](https://gist.github.com/coderbyheart/344fbd403cfb536d530f).

 Also there is the [Open Data Hackathon](http://www.meetup.com/OKLabFfm/events/219670248/) this Saturday at the best coworking space around: [Die Zentrale](http://die-zentrale-ffm.de/).
 A perfect event to getting this started …

+## **Update**

+One of the 10 winning ideas of the event is [*settlement spotter*](http://datanauts.tedxrheinmain.de/contest-submissions/settlement-spotter/)–which is exactly what I asked them to build!

+> Use big data and feedback from various independent sources, leverage federal and public sources, open sources from the industry to create a map that will allow a user to draw a picture.
+Create an online environment to help an individual decide and plan his move to a place where his living requirements are met perfectly.

+I'm looking forward to seeing this project come to life.